Open late Fri.-Sat.

 * Click here for rating key

-Glasshalfull Restaurant Review: Originally a tapas bar, Glasshalfull offered food that was so appealing, its patrons lobbied for larger portions.
-Now the handsomely designed restaurant offers a full lunch and dinner menu, re-envisioned by chef Marshall Smith.
-Trained in Savoie, France, Smith brings a European perspective that enhances his farm-to-table approach to cooking as he showcases the wide variety of area produce.
-We like to start with a plate of foie gras and chicken liver pâté with black cherries preserved in Cointreau, and the smoked fish “charcuterie” plate with red onion jam, followed by a beet, goat cheese and orange salad topped with a subtle anise vinaigrette or the farmers market gazpacho.
-The third course may be pan-seared scallops with sweet potato purée and pecan brown butter; Angus skirt steak with steak fries and roasted shallot butter; or duck confit with garlic tomato compote.
-To finish up, try the simple chocolate pot de crème with a splash of rosewater or a mint panna cotta with hibiscus glaze.
+Glasshalfull Restaurant Review: Launched as a tapas bar, Glasshalfull’s food was so appealing its patrons lobbied for larger portions.
+Now, the handsomely designed restaurant offers a full lunch and dinner menu, re-envisioned by chef Marshall Smith.
+Trained in Savoie, France, Smith brings to his farm-to-table approach a distinctive European perspective that enhances a wide variety of area produce.
+We like to start with foie gras and chicken liver pâté with black cherries preserved in Cointreau, or the smoked fish “charcuterie” plate with red onion jam.
+Afterwards, try the beet, goat cheese and orange salad topped with a subtle anise vinaigrette.
+For a main course, consider the pan-seared scallops with sweet potato purée and pecan brown butter; Angus skirt steak with steak fries and roasted shallot butter; or duck confit with field pea cassoulet and wilted escarole.
+Vegetarian choices include beet and kale lasagna and a seasonal risotto.
+To finish, the simple chocolate mousse cup with candied lemon and raspberry coulis or a balanced cheese plate with changing accompaniments and lavash top the charts.
 Bottles from some of the world’s most interesting vineyards make up the wine list, and most are available for tasting in either three- or five-ounce pours.
-The adjacent wine boutique and bar is the spot for tasting wines and for private events.
+Beer lovers will want to note the list of locally produced craft brews.